 Tomak replaced legacy systems and hired people to incorporate things like deep neural networks, algorithms and APIs.
 He incorporated data analytics capabilities that uncovered new insights and added value.
 Once the infrastructure was in place, Commerzbank was able to build all sorts of sophisticated tools for making better business decisions.
 For example, they built a smart pricing decision support system to help manage margins.
 Now, they’re focused on exploring new digital business models.

 People Create Business Value, Not Tools

 Just as it takes top-down buy-in from leadership to create a winning data culture, success also relies on understanding what really drives business value.
-In the book “Leading Digital,” there is a chart illustrating four levels of digital mastery.
+The book “Leading Digital” provides a chart illustrating four levels of digital mastery.